neqkir/working-with-tranformers/README.md

 # working-with-tranformers

 We use Google Colab to experiment with several models based on transformers (BERT, GPT-X, BART etc.) on various natural language processing tasks (text summarization, text generation, machine translation etc.).

 We first present below a summary of transformers-based models, from huggingface transformers library.

-We then present the details of each exercise in the present github repository.
+We then present the details of each transformers exercise, model, task, data, reference paper, results.

 ## summary of the models